Monday, January 17, 2011

 If you are using PSE8 or below and you want edit without the action, you can download the free CoffeeShop Layer Mask action.

 I wanted to mention if you are having issues installing actions, you can read all about it on my Action Install page.
-At the top of that page I have linked Amanda's blog where she has posted some excellent instructions AND a video tutorial on installing actions in PSE!
-Please check out her site.
 You can also post questions on my Facebook page (please don't forget to like my page).

 If you would rather use an action to fix your BackDrop to save a little time, you can download the CoffeeShop BackDrop Fix HERE.
 You can also download it here!